brendanhay/gogol/gogol-useraccounts/README.md

 ## Description

-A client library for the Cloud User Accounts API.
+A client library for the Google Cloud User Accounts.

 ## Contribute